Jhonny Peralta: Detroit Tigers (2010–13)

 On June 20, 2013, Peralta hit a walkoff two-run home run off Boston Red Sox closer Andrew Bailey to secure the Tigers' victory, 4–3.
 It was the Tigers' first walkoff win of the season.
 That season, Peralta was named to his second AL All-Star team as a reserve shortstop.
 This was his first selection by player vote (his previous selection was as an injury replacement).
-Peralta entered the All-Star break with a .303 batting average, eight home runs and 46 RBIs.
+Peralta entered the All-Star break with a .303 batting average, eight home runs and 46 RBI.

 However, a cloud overshadowed what was shaping to be one of Peralta's best seasons.
 On August 5, he accepted a 50-game suspension for his role in the Biogenesis performance-enhancing drug scandal.
 On September 25, the Tigers announced that Peralta would be activated to the 40-man roster following his suspension.
 He returned two days later for the final series of the regular season.
-In his shortened regular season, Peralta batted .303 with 11 home runs and 55 RBI in 107 games.
+In his shortened regular season, Peralta batted a career-high .303 with 11 home runs and 55 RBI in 107 games.

-Because Detroit had acquired rookie shortstop José Iglesias from the Boston Red Sox during the suspension, manager Jim Leyland installed Peralta mainly in left field for the remainder of the season and playoffs.
+Because Detroit had acquired rookie shortstop José Iglesias from the Boston during the suspension, manager Jim Leyland installed Peralta mainly in left field for the remainder of the season and playoffs.
 The Tigers, including general manager Dave Dombrowski, expressed exoneration of Peralta's breach following the suspension.
 Despite derisive chants from fans and actions such as the San Francisco Giants leaving similar violator Melky Cabrera off their playoff roster during their World Series-winning season, the Tigers saw the 50-game suspension as sufficient punishment.

 With the Tigers down 3–0 and facing elimination against the Athletics in Game 4 of the American League Division Series (ALDS), Peralta connected for a three-run home run in the fifth inning.
 It was "perhaps the biggest swing of the playoffs for the Tigers so far", surmised sportswriter Noah Trister.
 The Tigers eventually won the ALDS but lost to the Red Sox in the American League Championship Series.
-In ten playoff games, Peralta batted .333 with four doubles, one home run and six runs batted in.
+In 10 playoff games, Peralta batted .333 with four doubles, one home run and 6 RBI.